jmward01/lmplay/README.md

 The code is implemented in `lmplay.stats.__main__`.
 It is messy and does some bad math to make things look prettier so this is likely to change a bit in the future.

 ## Usage
+### Run some models on the default training plan
+The `default` training plan will download and prepare the official wikipedia en and es datasets to train against.
+These are large enough to show real difference between model changes but not so large that it takes a month to train on a reasonable GPU.
 ```
 #All reported experiments had --amp turned on for speed.
 If you aren't on NVIDA leave it off.
 Results will be nearly the same.
 lmp_trainer --help